 Steady Periodic Vibrations

-In a Nut Shell: Displacement, x(t), of an undamped mechanical system (figure below)
+In a Nut Shell: Displacement, x(t), of an undamped mechanical system with mass, m,

 The steady state response, (also called the steady periodic solution and is also the